tugascript/nestjs-graphql-monolith-express/README.md

 **Configuration** (adds most used config classes)**:**

 * Cache with [Redis](https://redis.io/);
+    - <small>NOTE: There's a caveat as you need to specify cache control directive for it to work</small>
 * GraphQL with subscriptions and [GraphQL through Websockets](https://www.npmjs.com/package/graphql-ws);
 * MikroORM with [SQLite](https://www.sqlite.org/index.html) in development and [PostgreSQL](https://www.postgresql.org/)
   in production.